Our top pick for

-There are currently 195,426 Sierra Bancorp shares held short by investors – that's known as Sierra Bancorp's "short interest".
-This figure is 1.1% up from 193,315 last month.
+There are currently 151,923 Sierra Bancorp shares held short by investors – that's known as Sierra Bancorp's "short interest".
+This figure is 4.7% down from 159,414 last month.

 There are a few different ways that this level of interest in shorting Sierra Bancorp shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Sierra Bancorp.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Sierra Bancorp.

 Find out more about how you can short Sierra Bancorp stock.